navneetkr999/newsApp/README.md

 Long story short:
-1. This is a React based application of fetching News by hitting NewsAPI freeling available on https://newsapi.org/, here you can create your onw API and add it to your component.
+1. This is a React Class based application of fetching News by hitting NewsAPI freeling available on https://newsapi.org/, here you can create your onw API and add it to your component.

 2. This app uses ReactJS for web app and bootstrap for stying.